Data-driven model order reduction for wave propagation in materials with damage and nonlinearities: Numerical examples

-The operator inference approach used for this example is the unconstrained one which does not assume full knowledge about the external loads, see Section~\ref{sec:Opinf2}.
+The operator inference approach used for this example is the time continuous unconstrained version which does not assume full knowledge about the external loads, see Section~\ref{sec:Opinf2}.
 In this approach, we assume only the presence of the input signal (the excitation signal) mentioned earlier.
 Therefore, the dimension of the control matrix $\widehat{\mathbf{B}}_M$ on the right hand side of the reduced system is $r \times 1$.